MohitSahoo/AI-HUD/README.md

-# 🚨 Real-time Drowsiness Detection System
+# 🚨 AI POWERED HUD

 A sophisticated computer vision system that detects drowsiness in real-time using your webcam.
 The system uses advanced machine learning techniques to monitor facial features and movement patterns to accurately detect when someone is becoming drowsy.
+It has added a functionality to do Traffic analysis that includes sign detection, in lane-detection and vehicle recognition to enhance the drivers experience.

 ![Drowsiness Detection Demo](docs/demo.gif)

 ## ✨ Features

 - 🔍 Real-time drowsiness detection using webcam
 - 🎯 Accurate detection of multiple drowsiness indicators:
   - Head nodding
   - Head tilting